 Some shades give you the option of adding a tandem shade, which is an additional roller shade that is mounted behind the primary one.
 It is operated by a continuous cord loop, separately from the anterior shade.
 These liners are a great way to extra light control.

-For the most light and best exterior view, the solar screen is the best option.
-Solar screens help soften glaring light and fill your room with a warm natural glow.
+For the most light and best exterior view, solar screens are the best option.
+Solar screens soften glaring light and fill your room with a warm natural glow.

 Solar screen roller shades are treated as their own category of shades and are simply called solar shades.
 They are usually paired with a secondary window treatment for more control over variable light and privacy.
 This can be done in tandem with another shade, or by adding adjustable drapes for blackout control.